tai2/decor/README.md

   output.
 - `--show-default-template` Emit the default template.
 You can use it as a starting point of your own template.
+- `--parameters` Inject parameters from a JSON file

 # Template Structure